After the Harvest Conference - Sept. 5-6, 2025

 Schedule

-Sessions will cover a wide range of topics - from post-harvest handling and food safety to retail models, business logistics, and producer support strategies.
-Whether you're a farmer, a food entrepreneur, or a local food champion, there’s something here for you.
+Sessions covered a wide range of topics - from post-harvest handling and food safety to retail models, business logistics, and producer support strategies.
+Whether participants were farmers, food entrepreneurs, or local food champions, the conference offered something valuable for everyone.

 Speaker: Katie Barr, Associate, SupplyChange LLC